HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/9.5_express/supportedsoftware.md

 This section describes the requirements to deploy the HCL Digital Experience 9.5 images to container platforms and current limitations.

 !!! warning "Discontinuation of Operator"
-    **Attention:** Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience \(DX\) [Operator-based deployments](../../deployment/kubernetes/operator-based/deploy_container_platforms.md) and will provide support only for [Helm-based deployments](../../deployment/kubernetes/architecture/helm_overview.md).
+    Beginning with HCL Digital Experience 9.5 Container Update CF200, HCL has discontinued releasing the HCL Digital Experience \(DX\) [Operator-based deployments](../../../deployment/manage/container_configuration/operator-based/deploy_container_platforms.md) and will provide support only for [Helm-based deployments](../../plan_deployment/container_deployment/index.md).
 There will be no further updates or code fixes provided for the Operator-based deployments.
 HCL requires all customers to migrate to Helm-based deployments for their DX installations.
 HCL will work with our customers as they transition from Operator-based to Helm-based deployments.
-For more information on the migration process, see [Migrating from Operator-based to Helm-based deployments](../../deployment/kubernetes/operator-migration/operator_migration_preparation.md).
+For more information on the migration process, see [Migrating from Operator-based to Helm-based deployments](../../../deployment/install/container/operator-migration/operator_migration_preparation.md).

 Consult the [HCL Digital Experience 9.5 Support Statements](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013514&sys_kb_id=17d6296a1b5df34077761fc58d4bcb03) on the HCL Digital Experience Support pages for the latest updates on supported platforms, components, and release levels.
 ### Requirements for supported file systems